IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 ## Step 4: Test the API

-In the API designer, you have the ability to test the API immediately after creation in the Assemble view.
+In the API designer, you have the ability to test the API immediately after creation in the **Assemble** view.

 4.1 On the top Navigation, click **Assemble**.

   ![Assemble](images/assemble.png)

 4.2 Click **proxy** in the flow designer.
 Note the window on the right with the configuration.
-It calls the  **traget-url** with the same request path sent to API Connect endpoint.
+It calls the **target-url** with the same request path sent to the API Connect endpoint.

   ![Proxy](images/proxy.png)